 Within a culture of transparency, trust, communication, and the constant flow of ideas are what unite teams.
 But how can these standards be preserved in a remote setting?
 By keeping workflows transparent and tasks shared among team members.

-Documentation and processes are already transparent among teams who use common workplace technologies like Google Docs, Teams, and Trello.
+Documentation and processes are transparent among teams using common workplace technologies like Google Docs, Slack, Microsoft Teams, and Asana.
 It really becomes a matter of using those tools to their full potential to coordinate your team’s efforts.